Ready to host or participate in a collab post with other travel bloggers? Learn what to expect, where to find them, and how to successfully run one.

 - Would I do it again?

 I recently published my first collab post on this blog, and I've also contributed to several collab posts hosted by other travel bloggers.
 Through these experiences I've learned a lot about successfully hosting and participating in collab posts, which I'll share with you below.
-I first shared this info with members of the Travel is Life Tribe, our private community of professional travel bloggers, and they provided feedback and additional tips which I've included in this post.
+I first shared this info with members of Travel is Life Creators, our private community of professional travel bloggers, and they provided feedback and additional tips which I've included in this post.